 Alan was first elected on 7 May 2015 as our local MP.
-He was re-elected in June 2017, and re-elected again on 12th December 2019 with the biggest ever majority and the highest Conservative vote share in the constituency's history.
+He was re-elected in June 2017, and re-elected again in December 2019 with the biggest ever majority and the highest vote share in the Havant Constituency's history.
 In addition to his role as our local MP, Alan has also served as a Government Minister.
 The video above is from Alan's 2019 re-election campaign.

-Alan won the Best New Conservative MP Award 2017/18 and the Conservative MP of the Year Award 2021/22 at the cross-party MP of the Year Awards hosted by the Speaker of the House of Commons in recognition of his hard work for residents all year round - and Alan will continue to work hard and get things done for residents all year round.
+Alan won the Best New Conservative MP Award 2017/18 and the Conservative MP of the Year Award 2021/22 at the cross-party MP of the Year Awards hosted by the Speaker of the House of Commons in recognition of his hard work for residents all year round.
+Alan will continue to work hard and get things done for residents all year round.

-Working Hard for Local Residents - All Year Round
+Working hard and getting things done for local residents — All Year Round

 Alan's vision is for everyone across the Havant Constituency to have a secure and prosperous future.
-His three local priorities are: a strong local economy, successful local schools, and vibrant local communities.
+His local priorities include: a strong local economy, successful local schools and supporting our NHS.

 Since his election in May 2015, Alan has been actively meeting local residents, understanding local issues, and supporting local businesses, schools and community groups in every part of our diverse constituency.

-Since 2015 Alan has launched a range of local community events and initiatives to help local residents, including the following:
+Since 2015 Alan has launched a range of local community events and initiatives to help local residents, including organising:

-- 5 Jobs, Apprenticeships and Careers Fairs - helping local people find work, change career or get advice about employment;
+- 8 annual Jobs, Apprenticeships and Careers Fairs - helping local people find work, change career or get advice about employment;

-- 4 Community Groups & Older Persons' Information Fairs - showcasing local community groups, charities, voluntary bodies and sports clubs;
+- 8 annual Community Information Fairs - showcasing local community groups, charities, voluntary bodies and sports clubs;

-- 4 Small Business & Community Awards - to support our local independent shops and high streets;
+- 8 annual Small Business & Community Awards - to support our local independent shops, small businesses and high streets; and

-Alan works closely with our local Havant Borough councillors and Havant’s Hampshire County Councillors who also have a wide range of responsibilities that affect our local area.
+Alan works closely with our local elected Havant Borough councillors and Hampshire County Councillors who also have a wide range of responsibilities that affect our local area.